msunay/rt2/README.md

-# Real Time Trivia - Livestream Quiz Platform
+# Real Time Trivia - Live Quiz Platform

-Welcome to Real Time Trivia, a platform that enables users to create, host, and participate in livestream quizzes.
+Welcome to Real Time Trivia, a platform that enables users to create, host, and participate in live quizzes.
 This README provides an overview of the project, its key features, the technologies used, and information on the project's deployment.

 ## Table of Contents